haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks/intro.md

 In the PushCube task, we randomize the pose of the cube by generating a random xy position on the surface of the table (the surface of the table is at z = 0).
 Notice that we only generate `b = len(env_idx)` random positions as we only need to change `b` objects in `b` parallel environments that are undergoing resetting.
 Note that we use `torch.rand` for randomization.
 The random number generator (RNG) state of torch is already seeded for you in this part of the code so you can freely use torch.rand without reproducibility concerns.

-ManiSkill further provides a safe-guard feature that changes to object states are restricted to only the objects in parallel environments that are to be initialized.
+ManiSkill further provides a safe-guard feature that restricts changes to object state only works for objects in parallel environments that are to be initialized.
 Thus `self.obj.set_pose` will only accept a batched pose with `b` elements, and will only ever change those `b` objects undergoing reset and initialization.
 The same applies to modifying articulation qpos via e.g. `self.my_articulation.qpos = ...` or setting velocities etc. This restriction helps avoid potential bugs around messing up the wrong sub-scene's objects.

 ### Working with Poses